-The present Guide and the accompanying KIT illustrate to language teachers how the CEFR offers a tool that is flexible, profound, and varied in ideas for language teaching, learning, and assessment.
-You may ask: "Does the CEFR really need a Guide in order to be understood?"
+You may ask: "Does the CEFR really need a guide in order to be understood?"
 "Is it not self-contained and clear enough?"
-Certainly the CEFR remains the basic document, but its main principles warrant summarizing for pedagogical purposes of assessment.
+Certainly the CEFR remains the basic document, but its main principles warrant summarising for pedagogical purposes of assessment.
 At the same time, all teachers' practices for teaching and assessment can benefit from enhancement through reflection and contextualisation.
-In this way we hope that the philosophy of the Framework will become better integrated into and established within language education in Europe.
+In this way we hope that the philosophy of the CEFR will become better integrated into and established within language education in Europe.

-The Guide has four parts, which share a common thread: assessing in a manner consistent with the basic approach of the CEFR.
-First, we consider what a reflective attitude involves.
-Teachers who base their assessment on the CEFR must be able to analyze and discuss their approaches to organizing courses and activities, their ways of teaching, their assessment methods, as well as their learners' capacities and competences.
+The guide has four parts, which share a common thread: assessing in a manner consistent with the basic approach of the CEFR.
+In the first part we consider what a reflective attitude involves.
+Teachers who base their assessment on the CEFR need to be able to analyse and discuss their approaches to organising courses and activities, their ways of teaching, their assessment methods, as well as their learners' capacities and competences.
 Developing a reflective attitude is necessary to foster not only teachers' own, but also their students', autonomy.
 In the second part we deal with aspects of plurilingualism in Europe and what it means to live with languages.
-The cultural dimensions of languages must be understood to appreciate language learning as integral to a plurilingual approach.
-Adopting a reflective attitude and connecting languages with life skills require certain methods and strategies.
+The cultural dimensions of languages must be understood in order to appreciate language learning as integral to a plurilingual approach.
+Adopting a reflective attitude and connecting languages with "life skills" call for certain methods and strategies.
 For this reason, in part three we review the ways that teachers, and also learners, can become more competent.
 Developing language competence inevitably requires assessment.
-The final chapter of the Guide focuses on the fundamental elements of assessment related to teaching and learning.
+The final chapter of the guide focuses on the fundamental elements of assessment related to teaching and learning.
+A special emphasis is given to the complexity of the evaluation process as well as to the complementarity of different types of assessment.
 This focus circles back to ideas of reflection, autonomy, culture, and development of plurilingual abilities.
 Rather than a final step, assessment is an intermediate, or even initial, step in a continuous process of teaching and learning.
-The final part of the Guide introduces the Kit as a set of worksheets with activities for teacher development that apply, enact, and extend the key concepts highlighted in the Guide and the CEFR.
+The final part of the guide introduces the kit as a set of worksheets with activities for teacher development that apply, enact, and extend the key concepts highlighted in the guide and the CEFR.

-Who and what are the Guide and the KIT for?
+Who and what are the guide and the kit for?

-The Guide and the accompanying KIT address two main target audiences.
+The guide and the accompanying kit address two main target audiences:

-1) Teacher educators working in the pre-service and in-service education of language teachers;

-2) Teachers interested in developing their professional competence for language instruction, either individually or collegially.
+- 1. teacher educators working in the pre-service and in-service education of language teachers; - 2. teachers interested in developing their professional competence for language instruction, either individually or collectively.